Joint Modernization Command: 2010s

-The Network Integration Evaluation was a series of semi-annual evaluations designed to establish a Network Baseline and then rapidly build and mature the Army's tactical Network.
-NIE's provided a means to evaluate relevant capabilities in parallel and make incremental improvements based upon a disciplined and professional feedback cycle.
+The Network Integration Evaluation (NIE) was a series of semi-annual evaluations designed to establish a Network Baseline and then rapidly build and mature the Army's tactical Network.
+NIEs provided a means to evaluate relevant capabilities in parallel and make incremental improvements based upon a disciplined and professional feedback cycle.
 The effort was designed to facilitate rapid evaluation of commercial and government network solutions to establish a Network Baseline and then rapidly build from it.
-Network Integration Exercise (NIE) 18 at Fort Bliss, TX was the final Network Integration Evaluation.
+The Network Integration Exercise (NIE) 18 at Fort Bliss, Texas, was the final Network Integration Evaluation.

 Army Warfighting Assessments (AWA) were held to assess the capabilities of the Army to meet Army Warfighting Challenges (AWFCs) in a relevant operating environment.

-Effective February 7, 2017, BMC was redesignated the U.S. Army Joint Modernization Command (JMC) and the AWA was redesignated as the Joint Warfighting Assessment (JWA).
+Effective February 7, 2017, the Brigade Modernization Command was redesignated as U.S. Army Joint Modernization Command (JMC).
+At the same time, its Army Warfighting Assessment (AWA) transformed into the Joint Warfighting Assessment (JWA).
 JWAs are the Army's premier modernization exercise and field experimentation venue involving Multi-Domain Operations (MDO).
-JMC is uniquely capable of conducting JWAs that focus on validating MDO concepts and capabilities, including new ideas, equipment, technologies, doctrine and formations through Soldier and leader feedback.
+JMC conducts JWAs that focus on validating MDO concepts and capabilities, including new ideas, equipment, technologies, doctrine and formations through soldier and leader feedback.